waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 When a month, day, and year are embedded in a sentence, use a comma before and after the year.
 When only the month and year compose the date, omit the commas unless the syntax would ordinarily require a comma following the year. | The company acquired a German subsidiary on July 15, 2009, and is negotiating the purchase of a small Japanese company.<br /><br />The publications plan was printed in November 2010 in Austin.<br /><br />In December 2012, the database restoration failed. | The company acquired a German subsidiary on July 15, 2009 and is negotiating the purchase of a small Japanese company.<br /><br />The publications plan was printed in November, 2010, in Austin.<br /><br />In December 2012 the database restoration failed.

 ### <a name="punc-dash"></a>Dashes
 An *em dash* is the longest dash.
+Use em dashes sparingly, and mostly in the following situations:

+- In a list item, if you need to separate an initial term or phrase from the information that follows it, use an em dash with no spaces on either side of it.

+- You can use em dashes to set off a long qualifier in the middle of a sentence if the use of commas would hinder readability.
+If you do use em dashes for this purpose, do not use spaces around them.

 Do not use an em dash to separate a long sentence into two parts.
 Instead, create two sentences.
-Do not use an em dash to introduce a list of items.
-Instead, use a colon.
 In most cases, other forms of punctuation are more effective for clarity.
-You can use em dashes to set off a long qualifier in the middle of a sentence if the use of commas would hinder readability.
-If you do use em dashes for this purpose, do not use spaces around them.

 An *en dash* is longer than a hyphen and shorter than an em dash.
 Use an en dash for the following purposes: